Reanalyzing the ringdown signal of GW150914 using the F-statistic method: Results of Bayesian inferences

 \section{Results of Bayesian inferences}

 The Bayesian inference is conducted utilizing the {\sc Bilby} package \citep[v2.1.1;][]{Ashton:2018jfp} and the {\sc Dynesty} sampler \citep[v2.1.2;][]{Dynesty_MNRAS_Speagle2020}, incorporating $1000$ live points and a maximum threshold of $1000$ Markov chain steps.
 In alignment with Ref.~\citep{Wang:2023mst}, $\Delta t=t_c-t_{\rm ref}$ discretely spans from $-2\,M$ to $8\,M$, where the constant $M$ uses the final remnant mass of GW150914, $M=68.8\Msun$.
 Our selection of these start times is also informed by the methodologies used in other studies, such as \citep{2022PhRvL.129k1102C}, where similar considerations were made.
 The geocentric time of GW150914 is denoted by $t_{\rm ref}=1126259462.40854$ GPS while $t_c$ signifies the hypothesized commencement time of the ringdown signal.
 For the parameters $M_f$ and $\chi_f$, we use the same priors as in Ref.~\citep{Wang:2023mst}.
 The prior $\iota$ is set as $\pi(\iota)\propto \sin \iota$.
-The application of $\fs$ requires flat priors for $\bm B$ \citep{Prix:2009tq}, and we set the maximum of the amplitude $A_{\ell mn}$ as $5\times 10^{-20}$.

 In the pursuit of evidence for the first overtone mode, we execute Bayesian inferences on two distinct models.
 The first model considers only the fundamental mode within the ringdown waveform, denoted as $N=1$.
 Our second model incorporates both the fundamental and first overtone modes, denoted as $N=2$.
 For each mode, we perform Bayesian inferences with different start times range from $-2M$ to $8M$.
 A summary of posterior distributions for the final mass ($M_f$) and final spin ($\chi_f$) can be found in Fig.~\ref{fig:joint_plots}.